oliverdelacruz/web-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Prerequisites
-Install npm packages on your
+Install npm packages on your computer.

 ## User installation
 1. Install npm package